-Twenty-four credit hours of electives at any level in any subject to ensure completion of a minimum of 126 credit hours.
+Elective credit hours as necessary to ensure completion of a minimum of 126 credit hours.

-Wildlife and Fisheries
+• Wildlife and Fisheries

-This major is jointly managed by the Biology and Forestry programs in the faculty of Natural Resources and Environmental Studies (see page 66).
+This major is jointly managed by the Biology and Forestry programs in the faculty of Natural Resources and Environmental Studies (see page 74).